 Panel on the life and works of Spanish composers Joaquín Rodrigo, in the occasion of the 20th years since his death; presentations by Dr. Walter Aaron Clarke, Dr. Javier Suárez-Pajares among others.
-Performance by Anna Tonna and guitarist Federico Díaz will precede the event, which will be followed by a reception.
+Performance by Anna Tonna and guitarist Federico Díaz will precede the event.

 Carmen: Anna Tonna, mezzo soprano

 Artistic Director/pianist: David Maiullo